R-Type Final – 2003 Developer Interview

 But from the perspective of people like myself at Irem who love R-Type, this just wasn’t acceptable.
 At that time I was working on the “Zettai Zetsumei Toshi” series, but I resolved to do something about it, and went to the staff one by one and tried to persuade them and gain their support for a new R-Type.
 I said things like “Now that you’ve joined Irem, you’ve got to make an R-Type game at least once!”
 Since almost everyone loved Irem’s STG games, it all went down rather easily. (laughs)

-When I’d hear the developers say things like “shooting games can’t sell”, I’d think to myself, “Don’t say that.
+When I’d hear the developers say how shooting games can’t sell, I’d think to myself, “Don’t say that.
 If you think that way, you’ve lost before you’ve begun, and its an insult to the R-Type name.”
 So when we started the project, I was very determined.
-Also, the requests from players to make another R-Type kept steadily coming in, and that was another motivator.
-Players wrote various things on their personal homepages, too.
-Knowing there were people showing their love for the series was a big encouragement.
-It went beyond just liking it… they were really passionate about it.

 The Final R-Type